miltoncandela/data-science-JHU/README.md

 9. Developing Data Products
 10. Data Science Capstone

-It is worth noting that some courses did not require a github repo for evaluation, that is the reason why onlu the contributions that required a github repo for evaluation are included as folders.
+It is worth noting that some of the courses did not require a github repo for evaluation, as a consequence, only the contributions that required a github repo for evaluation are included as folders.